OpenTermsArchive/versions-cleaner/README.md

 Here is the procedure to follow in order to prevent conflicts

-- Stop instance on the server
+- Stop instance on the server `pm2 stop ota ota-release`
 - Retrieve all snapshots on your local machine
+- Retrieve all versions on your local machine
-- Create a tag and push it (in case something wrong happens)
+- Create a tag `git tag vX` on the versions repository and push it (in case something wrong happens)
-- Launch the cleaner in non interactive mode -> this will recreate the versions in the corresponding directory on your local machine
+- Launch the cleaner in non interactive mode `npm run clean` -> this will recreate the versions in the corresponding directory on your local machine
 - Verify that versions are correctly recorded (README on first commit, no reextract commits, etc...)
-- Force push on the repository version
+- Force push on the version repository
 - Reset origin hard in versions repository on the server
-- Relaunch the server
+- Relaunch the server `pm2 start ota ota-release`